MUNsdh/readthedocs/docs/source/Stock Setup.rst

 Work Holding
 -------------

-The first step in stock preparation is decding how to hold your work piece in the vise.
+The first step in stock preparation is deciding how to hold your work piece in the vise.

 There are multiple ways that the vise can hold your